 In our society today, my biggest concern is that we all feel so betrayed and hurt that we are stuck in this “hurt ppl hurt ppl” mentality.
 We feel betrayed by our governments, by our neighbours in regards to masks, racism, social justice…

 My biggest concern is that our trauma-triggered society stops listening altogether, and we live in even worse division and become so divided that history’s evil cycle continues.
 It becomes the ‘blame game’ all over again.

 If people want to argue and [engage in] “cancel culture,” the cycle continues over bullshit.
 I’m just over it.
 I see the human race as the biggest threat to our planet.
 Our entitlement to be so toxic to our planet and to each other, and our obsession with consumerism and lack of concern with mental health makes me sick.
 Everyone is out of their mind in my book.
 Racism is real, homelessness is real, 1 out of 4 kids are starving in the USA.
-Yet we have time for race baiting, virtue signaling, cancel culture, mob mentality and NOT reflecting on our own selves humanity and consciousness?
+Yet we have time for race baiting, virtue signalling, cancel culture, mob mentality and NOT reflecting on our own selves humanity and consciousness?
 That is my fear for our future.
 Deflection, ignorance and denial.

 What’s the main thing you think we all need to do to ensure a better future?

 Ignorance is not going to be BLISS and actually ISN’T!
 Ignorance is what causes so much judgment which leads to cruelty, misunderstanding, abuse, violence, and missed opportunities.
 We need to evolve.
 We need to try to understand different people, different walks of life.
 Educate ourselves on the planet and how, as an individual, we can improve it.
 We need to be more proactive and less unaware.
 Evolve or dissolve!